errorbyme/idiscuss-php-project/readme.md

 # IDiscuss PHP Project

-This is a simple php project in which users can ask programming related questions and users can answer their questions.
+This is a simple php project in which users can ask programming related questions and users can answer others question.

 ## Similar websites are : -